 With a 20-year economic strategy underway, South Yorkshire’s economy will eventually boost by £7.6bn, boosting Sheffield’s desirability to live and invest in.
 There are also plans to possibly connect Sheffield to Manchester via a trans-pennine tunnel, which will increase employment opportunities for all.

-In addition to career opportunities, Sheffield is home to two popular universities, with 65,000 students residing in the city.
+In addition to career opportunities, Sheffield is home to two popular universities, with over 60,000 students residing in the city.
 This number is estimated to rise to 100,000 by 2039, creating demand for accommodation.

 The mayor of the Sheffield City Region, Dan Jarvis, has publicly announced that he aims to improve the health of residents and reach net zero emissions by 2040.
 With property prices increasing by 37.19% in the last decade, the city offers brilliant investment possibilities.